Becoming a new mom is a journey, there’s no doubt about that – it changes almost everything about your life.

 Once your baby gets to a certain age (as advised by your pediatrician but usually at least 4 months, if not 6 months or older), you can take them in a jogging stroller on your runs.

-Before that age, depending on your doctor’s advice, your choice of stroller and where you can take it to run, it may be possible to run with the baby in a carseat, which I have done with our Thule stroller and a carseat attachment that works with Seb’s infant carseat.
+Before that age, depending on your doctor’s advice, your choice of stroller and where you can take it to run, it may be possible to take the baby in a carseat for brisk walks, which I have done with this Thule stroller and a carseat attachment that works with Seb’s infant carseat.

 Many parents find their baby likes to nap in the stroller, so this can provide you with more flexibility around when you run, and how long for.